davidochieng2345678-afk/WhatPay/README.md

 # WhaPay
-WhaPay Dashboard for WhatsApp payments with M-Pesa &amp; Card".
+WhaPay Dashboard for WhatsApp payments with M-Pesa & Card".